puppetlabs/puppet-docs/source/facter/3.6/custom_facts.md

 ## Structured facts

-Facter 2.0 introduced **structured facts**, which take the form of either a hash or an array.
-All you need to do to create a structured fact is return a hash or an array from the `setcode` statement.
+Structured facts take the form of either a hash or an array.
+To create a structured fact, return a hash or an array from the `setcode` statement.

 You can see some relevant examples in the [writing structured facts](fact_overview.html#writing-structured-facts) section of the [Fact Overview](fact_overview.html).

 ## Aggregate resolutions

-If your fact combines the output of multiple commands, it may make sense to use **aggregate resolutions**.
+If your fact combines the output of multiple commands, it may make sense to use aggregate resolutions.
 An aggregate resolution is split into "chunks", each one responsible for resolving one piece of the fact.
 After all of the chunks have been resolved separately, they're combined into a single flat or structured fact and returned.

 Aggregate resolutions have several key differences compared to simple resolutions, beginning with the fact declaration.
-To introduce an aggregate resolution, you'll need to add the `:type => :aggregate` parameter:
+To introduce an aggregate resolution, add the `:type => :aggregate` parameter:

 ``` ruby
 Facter.add(:fact_name, :type => :aggregate) do